 Many long-time small business owners would agree with the line from the 1970s song by the band Faces: “I wish that I knew what I know now.”

 Over years of running a small business, owners inevitably gather many lessons about how to grow and run a business more effectively.
-Thankfully, many of these owners are more than happy to share their insights.
+Thankfully, many of these owners are more than happy to share their business advice.

 Here are seven business tips from several successful small business owners that are worth paying attention to: